 - 3 cups no-chicken stock or vegetable broth

 - 1 teaspoon hot sauce SEE NOTE

 - 1 bay leaf

 - salt and pepper to taste

-Add the garlic, 2 tsp paprika, 1 tsp dried oregano, 1 tsp dried thyme, ¼ tsp cayenne (see note), and salt and pepper to taste.
+- Add the garlic, 2 teaspoon paprika, 1 teaspoon dried oregano, 1 teaspoon dried thyme, ¼ teaspoon cayenne (see note), and salt and pepper to taste.
 Stir to combine and cook for 2 minutes.

-Stir in the 3 tbsp of the tomato paste until the sausage and vegetables are coated.
+- Stir in the 3 tablespoon of the tomato paste until the sausage and vegetables are coated.

 - We use Beyond Meat Spicy Italian sausage or Field Roast Italian sausage.